AnnaSasha/portfolio/Log.md

 Work on in the future: Responsiveness again and again and again

 Link to work: spare time for <a href="http://alistapart.com/article/responsive-web-design">Article on Responsive</a>

+<h1>Day 5: January 8th, 2017</h1>
+Today's Progress: managed to set fixed menu so it won't overlap and becomes huge when resizing

+Thougts: Took 3 hours to experiment with width but no good result or progress yet.
+Webpage looks perfect but when making it big - everything falls apart.Want to make it perfect.
+Found 2 webpages with great layout and responsiveness - learning on them.

+Work on in the future: Responsiveness again and again and again and once more

+Link to work: spare time for <a href="http://alistapart.com/article/responsive-web-design">Article on Responsive</a>